Last updated: December 2025

 - Places are allocated on a first-come, first-served basis upon receipt of payment

-Course Fees
+Course Fees and Payment Terms

-- Payment by bank transfer only
+- Payment by bank transfer (preferred method)

 Course Capacity